arnovb-github/PoshCommence/docs/Open-CmcView.md

 Find-CmcView -Name Product | Open-CmcView
 ```

 Will open all views that contain 'Product' in their name. __NOTE__ If the number of views passed to this cmdlet exceeds a threshold, only the first number of views up to that threshold will be opened.
-At the time of writing this threshold was 10.
+At the time of writing this threshold is 5.

 ## PARAMETERS